sloppyjuicy/archive-components/README.md

 # Creating New Components (Hacking)

-If you want to create a new chassis- web component, you should first post an issue or reach out to the chassis- team to assure we'll accept it.
+If you want to create a new `chassis-whatever` web component, you should first post an issue or reach out to the Chassis team to assure we'll accept it.
 We are absolutely interested in community contributions, but we also have a strict philosophy of keeping things simple.
 For example, we won't accept tags like `<my-whole-app>`, but we will consider small, reusable tags.